-Not always getting of educational certificates by maritime institutions graduates - future seafarers -guarantee availability of correspondent to their occupation professional skills.
+We must confess that sometimes getting of educational certificates by our graduates - future seafarers - doesn't guarantee availability of correspondent to their occupation professional skills.
 These skills are of utmost importance to ensure safe running of the ship equipment and survival at sea.
-Lack of critical competencies leads to unintentional carelessness and even criminal negligence on the working place and the consequences may range from ridiculous to striking.
+Otherwise, lack of critical competencies leads to unintentional carelessness and even criminal negligence on the working place and the consequences may range from ridiculous to striking.